Colorado Health Insurance

 - Platinum: 90% insurer, 10% consumer

-The numbers shown here take into account the coinsurance, co-payments, and deductible.
-They don’t take into account premiums.
+The numbers have nothing to do with account premiums.
 Bronze plans usually have the lowest premiums, with platinum having the highest.
-The pricing is different because on a bronze plan, for example, the customer spends more out-of-pocket for their healthcare.
+The pricing is different because the amount a customer spends out-of-pocket for their healthcare varies.